marioizquierdo/backbone-formwell/README.md

 Backbone Formwell
 =================

+Simple Model-View Form Validation

-Write the form validation logic in the model and let formwell show the errors in the view as soon as the user enters something in the input fields.
+Write validation logic in the Model and let Formwell show the errors in the View as soon as the user types something in the input fields

 Scope
 -----